Not For Vegans or Equine Lovers: Dining on Horse meat in Italy

 And headlining the menu of the area’s hottest restaurant was Bresaola di cavallo con rucola e parmigiano - air-dried horse with arugula and parmigiano cheese.
 First thing on the menu at the top of the Starters.

 I admit, when it arrived, their presentation could have used a bit more greenery since the meat covered the arugula salad completely.
-It arrived at the table looking like this:

 So how was it?